gsoulie/ionic2-resources/ionic-pwa.md

 --> No

 // Note : if build with prod failed, you can use
-// ionic cordova buil browser --minifyjs --minifycss --optimizejs --release ionic cordova build browser --prod
+// old : ionic cordova buil browser --minifyjs --minifycss --optimizejs --release ionic build --prod

 // OR : npm run ionic:build -- --prod